Three Major Time Periods of Ancient Egypt

 Pre-dynastic/ Prehistoric period of Ancient Egypt (before 3100 B.C.E)

 The earliest dynasties in Egypt started on the Nile around about 5,000 BCE.
 Ancient Egypt back then was not united.
 It had two separate kingdoms: Upper Egypt and Lower Egypt.
 The region had a sizable amount of vegetation and a vast population of waterfowls.
-The settlers on the Nile would have engaged in hunting, agriculture and other animal husbandry.
-They were also good at making pottery.
+The settlers on the Nile would have engaged in hunting, agriculture and other forms of animal husbandry.
+They were also good at making pottery, as many archeological remains seem to point out.

-After about 1000 years, the Naqadas became the dominant culture.
-They had powerful leaders that effectively supervised farming activities.
+After about 1,000 years, the Naqadas became the dominant culture.
+They had powerful leaders who effectively supervised farming activities.
 Their first capital was Nekhen.
 From there, they regulated the affairs of the Nile valley.
-Subsequent Naqadas in Lower Egypt moved the capital from Nekhen to Abydos.
+After some time, the Naqadas in Lower Egypt moved the capital from Nekhen to Abydos.

 The Naqadas were one of the earliest people to use written symbols.
 These symbols formed the bases of Egyptian hieroglyphs.
 Additionally, the trade volumes increased with surrounding communities such as the Nubians and cities in the Near East.

-The evolution of the Naqada culture introduced the Early Dynastic era that stretched for about four centuries.
+The evolution of the Naqada culture introduced the Early Dynastic era, which stretched for about four centuries.
 This era had one of the greatest rulers of ancient Egypt called Menes (Meni).
 According to Manetho (a 3rd-century B.C.E historian and priest), Menes was the one that unified Upper Egypt and Lower Egypt.
 It is believed that this unification took place around 3100 B.C.E.

 Make no mistake, the unification did not happen in a single year or a decade; it took several tens of years to occur.
-Another account of this unification states that Menes was not a real person, but instead, it was king Narmer that did the unification.
+Another account of this unification states that Menes was not a real person, but instead, it was king Narmer that initiated the unification process.

 Regardless of the differences in names, what we know is that the ruler of the unified ancient Egypt established a solid power base in Lower Egypt.
 The place was called Memphis.
-From this administrative capital, the subsequent rulers in the Early Dynastic Era managed the extremely fertile lands; the trading routes; and the construction of temples.
+From this administrative capital, subsequent rulers in the Early Dynastic Era and the Old Kingdom managed the extremely fertile lands; the trading routes; and the construction of temples.

-The pharaohs/rulers of the Early Dynastic period lacked a central hub of command.
+The pharaohs/rulers of the Early Dynastic period did not have a very strong, central hub of command.
 However, this changed during the Old Kingdom.
-The rulers set up a centralized government structure often in a designated capital city.
+The rulers from the Old Kingdom set up a centralized government structure often in a designated capital city.
 From there, their instructions were carried out by viziers, scribes, priests and town officials across all of Egypt.
 Pharaohs in the Old Kingdom encouraged research and growth in arts, science, math, and crafts.

 Notwithstanding the sporadic skirmishes between nobles and pharaohs, the Old Kingdom flourished and made major technological advances.
 Agricultural produce also increased year in year out.
 This allowed the pharaohs to collect taxes to finance several projects across the kingdom.
 The viziers ensured that farmlands were properly irrigated.
 They devoted enough resources to keeping the people harmonized through religion.
 The justice system was fairly reasonable as well.